MahadevRaaamesh/MahadevRaaamesh/README.md

 - 👋 Hi, I’m @MahadevRaaamesh
-- 👀 I’m interested in :game developement
+- 👀 I’m interested in :data science and game developement
-- 🌱 I’m currently learning :how to mod minecraft
+- 🌱 I’m currently learning :Learning c++ and c
 - 💞️ I’m looking to collaborate on :not now
 - 📫 How to reach me :yall not getting it
 - 😄 Pronouns: he